bsmg/beat-saber-community-wiki/support.md

 if your mods button isnt there then kindly make sure your plugins and dependencies are working and installed properly, refer to [No Mods In Game](#1-4-no-mods-in-game).

 ### 3.10 Nothing Showing Up In The More Songs Menu
-The probable causes for beatsaber downloader not working are these, firstly make sure all of your songs have loaded in before, or else the More Songs button will be greyed out. if theres nothing loading within the More Songs, this might be your anti-virus or firewall blocking access to beatsaver,
+The probable causes for beatsaber downloader not working are these, firstly make sure all of your songs have loaded in before, or else the More Songs button will be greyed out.
+If it still doesn't appear, this might be your anti-virus or firewall blocking access to beatsaver.

 # 4. Troubleshooting
 ### 4.1 Backing Up Custom Content